-Response Posts Requirements (15 Pts):
+Discussion Response Post Requirements (20 Pts):

-- Due Sundays - Respond to at least TWO course mates' initial posts. - Each post must be at least 150 words in length. - 12 font double space Times New Roman - Proper grammar, punctuation, and sentence structure
+- Due Sundays

+- Respond to ONE course mate's Discussion post different from yours.

+- 250 words in length.

+- 12 font double space Times New Roman

+- Proper grammar, punctuation, and sentence structure

-Student are expected to adhere to the Netiquette Guide as well as the Discussion Grading Rubric when posting to the discussion board.
+Student are expected to adhere to the Netiquette Guide as well as the Discussion Grading

+Rubric when posting to the discussion board.